watbulb/FireHawk/Home.md

 The time server is only used during installation and is for _rdate_ which doesn't support the NTP protocol.

-Available presets: _server_, _minimal_ and _base_.
-Presets set the `cdebootstrap_cmdline` variable.
-For example, the current _server_ default is:
+raspbian-ua-netinst utilizes cdebootstrap to bootstrap a basic system, the current _server_ default is:

 > _--flavour=minimal --include=kmod,fake-hwclock,ifupdown,net-tools,isc-dhcp-client,ntp,openssh-server,vim-tiny,iputils-ping,wget,ca-certificates,rsyslog,dialog,locales,less,man-db_

-(If you build your own installer, which most won't need to, and the configuration files exist in the same directory as this `README.md`, it will be include in the installer image automatically.)
+(If you build your own installer, which most won't need to, and the configuration files exist in the `ua-netinst` directory, it will be included in the installer image automatically.)

 ## Logging
 The output of the installation process is now also logged to file.